mjskay/ARTool/art-effect-size.md

 ## NOTE: Results may be misleading due to involvement in interactions
 ```

-Then divide these estimates by the residual standard deviation to get an estimate of d:
+Then divide these estimates by the residual standard deviation to get an estimate of _d_:

 ```r